 On his Paralympic debut at Rio 2016, Jo proved himself to be the man to beat, claiming three titles and beating established names such as Mexican Paralymic champion Gustavo Sanchez in the 200m freestyle.

 Jo will be a concern to Sanchez as he goes for gold at his home World Championships in Mexico City from 30 September, 2017.

 Further personal information

 Sport specific information

-In 2017 he received an Excellent Para Athlete Award at the Coca-cola Korean Athletics Awards. (bokjinews.com, 14 Feb 2017)
+In 2017 he received the Outstanding Para Athlete Award at the Coca Cola Sports Awards in the Republic of Korea. (bokjinews.com, 14 Feb 2017)

 |Men's 100 m Freestyle S4||Intermediate Time||2015-07-13||1|

 |Men's 50 m Freestyle S4||Heat 2||2015-07-14||2|

 |Men's 100 m Freestyle S4||Heat 1||2015-07-16||1|

 |Men's 100 m Breaststroke SB4||Heat 1||2015-07-18||8|